-Healthy individuals who do not have medical conditions that can impair healing or increase risk of surgery
+- Healthy individuals who do not have medical conditions that can impair healing or increase risk of surgery

-> - Individuals with a positive outlook and realistic goals for what the surgery can accomplish
+- Individuals with a positive outlook and realistic goals for what the surgery can accomplish

-> - Individuals committed to leading a healthy lifestyle including proper nutrition and fitness.
+- Individuals committed to leading a healthy lifestyle including proper nutrition and fitness.

->

-> The best way to determine if you are a candidate for this procedure is through a consultation with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.
+The best way to determine if you are a candidate for this procedure is through a consultation with a plastic surgeon at Cleveland Clinic Cosmetic & Plastic Surgery Center.

->

-> How do I prepare for a thigh lift?
+How do I prepare for thigh lift surgery?

->

-> Preparing for your thigh lift at Cleveland Clinic Cosmetic & Plastic Surgery Center includes discussing a number of questions about your health, desires and lifestyle with your plastic surgeon, including:
+Preparing for your thigh lift surgery at Cleveland Clinic Cosmetic & Plastic Surgery Center includes discussing a number of questions about your health, desires and lifestyle with your plastic surgeon, including:

->

-> - Why you want the procedure, your expectations and desired outcome
+- Why you want the procedure, your expectations and desired outcome